 If you prefer a slightly more blended bar, start by processing the cashews and dates as before.
 Then, add in the oats, dried coconut, and chia seeds.
 Process again for a couple of minutes until it starts to come together.
 With the food processor running, pour in the melted coconut oil.
 The mixture should come together into a sticky ball.

 With both methods, finish by pressing the mixture into a lined tin (I used a loaf tin for this), and refrigerate for 30 minutes.

 If you’re in a rush, you can place them in the freezer for 15 minutes instead.
 Remove from the tin, slice into 8 bars, and that’s it!
 So easy to meal prep the perfect healthy and convenient snack for the week.

 These bars will keep well for up to 5 days in an airtight container in the fridge.
 You can also freeze these bars for up to 3 months.
 Just freeze them with some baking paper between each bar so they don’t stick together.
 Grab one from the freezer at least 30 minutes before eating- unless you want a really cold snack!

 Looking for more quick and easy snacks?

 Try out these miso roasted chickpeas for a satisfying savoury crunch on the go!
+Tofu nuggets are a great high-protein option for when you need an extra boost of energy, and these vegan savoury muffins will keep you going between meals.
 You might also like these peanut butter bliss balls, which take just 15 minutes to make, or these almond-filled healthy muesli slices.